asielorz/command-line-parser/README.md

 - Define structures that will hold the parsed arguments implicitly from the parser.

+- No intermediate maps of strings.
+No possible type errors on the user side.
+The data ends directly in variables of the correct type that are accessed statically.

 - Typed arguments.
 Customization of conversion to and from string through traits and custom parsers.

 - `dodo::expected<value, error>` type for error propagation.